karthikmuthuraj/Python_Data_Persist/README.md

 Python Trials and Tests - python_data_persistance_tutorial.pdf

+- launch the code with arguments
+    eg:  python .\testPy.py CSV

 - few topics were not tested as a code >> as therortical understanding is purely enough.
     1. object serialisation : serves the purpose of converting an object's state into a format that can be stored or transmitted, and then later